monitoringartist/dockbix-agent-xxl/README.md

 [![Paypal donate button](http://jangaraj.com/img/github-donate-button02.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8LB6J222WRUZ4)

-# Dockerized Zabbix Agent 3.0 XXL without any limitations
+# Zabbix Agent 3.0 XXL without any limitations

 We would like to publish also full version as a private Docker image `monitoringartist/zabbix-agent-xxl`.
 It won't have limitations of public limited image and some additional features will be added as well (Kubernetes monitoring is in our TODO).
 It'll be supported commercially.
-It's available only for private beta testing at the moment.
-[Subcribe for Zabbix Agent XXL 3.0 updates[(https://docs.google.com/forms/d/15TAGdkusa2r1TNVxf0ZeZtYaCCXPiubao1IYSbg1Z3Y/viewform) now.
+It's available only for private beta testing at the moment (see [example of full template with some host metrics](https://raw.githubusercontent.com/monitoringartist/zabbix-agent-xxl/master/doc/Template-Zabbix-Agent-XXL.png)).
+[Subcribe for Zabbix Agent XXL 3.0 updates](https://docs.google.com/forms/d/15TAGdkusa2r1TNVxf0ZeZtYaCCXPiubao1IYSbg1Z3Y/viewform) right now.

 # Environment configuration variables